Guitar pick dimensions

 With lighter and softer guitar picks, you need to hit your strings harder.
 And this may result in string breakage on a regularly base.

 When using heavier picks that have more mass, you don’t need to hit that hard to get a full tone.
-The result is less string breakage.
+Another benefit of thick guitar picks is that they mostly come with beveled edges, which allow you to glide on- and off the strings very easily.

 That’s about it in short regarding the difference of materials.